Codigami/CFAlertViewController/README.md

 ##### Action Style
 Configure the style of the action button that is to be added to alert view.
 Set `style` property of the above method with one of the following Action style
 ```
- CRAlertActionStyleDefault,
+ CFAlertActionStyleDefault,
- CRAlertActionStyleCancel,
+ CFAlertActionStyleCancel,
- CRAlertActionStyleDestructive
+ CFAlertActionStyleDestructive
 ```

 ##### Actions Alignment
 Configure the alignment of the action button added to the alert view.
-Set `alignment` property of  CRAction constructor with one of the following action types
+Set `alignment` property of  CFAction constructor with one of the following action types
 ```
- CRAlertActionAlignmentJustified (Action Button occupies the full width),
+ CFAlertActionAlignmentJustified (Action Button occupies the full width),
- CRAlertActionAlignmentRight,
+ CFAlertActionAlignmentRight,
- CRAlertActionAlignmentLeft,
+ CFAlertActionAlignmentLeft,
- CRAlertActionAlignmentCenter,
+ CFAlertActionAlignmentCenter,
 ```

 ##### Callback
-A block (of type CRAlertActionHandlerBlock) gets called when action is tapped.
+A block (of type CFAlertActionHandlerBlock) gets called when action is tapped.